-For example, a list should include:

-Event: First Degree

-Date & Time: September 20, 2020 at 8:30PM

-Length of Event: One Hour, with an optional group dinner afterwards

-Location: University Band Room

-Description: This is an official ritual of Tau Beta Sigma where candidates are introduced to the Sorority.
+For example, a list should include: Event: First Degree Date & Time: September 20, 2022 at 8:30PM Length of Event: One Hour, with an optional group dinner afterwards Location: University Band Room Description: This is an official ritual of Tau Beta Sigma where candidates are introduced to the Sorority.

+Additional Events & Probates/New Member Presentation Shows

+We encourage chapters to add their unique identity into the curriculum through the use of additional events, as well as participating in Probates/New Member Presentation Shows at your institution.
+However, it must be included (including detailed plans/scripts) in your proposed MEP.
+If a script will be developed throughout the semester, you must submit it when it is ready.